 The Society for the History of Children and Youth convenes regularly at locations chosen by the Executive Committee in conjunction with a Program Committee appointed by the President.

 Section 1.
-The officers of the Society for the History of Children and Youth are: President, Vice-President/President-Elect, Liaison to H-Net, and Secretary-Treasurer.
+The officers of the Society for the History of Children and Youth are: President, Vice-President/President-Elect, Editor(s) of the Journal of the History of Childhood and Youth, Liaison to H-Net, and Secretary-Treasurer.
 The officers shall be members of the Society for the History of Children and Youth.

 Section 2: The Executive Committee will govern the organization.
-Voting members of the Executive Committee include the President, Vice-President/President Elect, immediate past-president and eight at-large members of the Society.
-At least one member of the executive committee must be a graduate student at the time of election.
+Voting members of the Executive Committee include the President, Vice-President/President Elect, immediate past-president, seven at-large members of the Society, and graduate student representative (who must be a student at the time of election).
 No more than three at large members of the executive committee (not including the graduate student representative) can reside in the same country during any two-year period.

-The Secretary-Treasurer and Liaison to H-Net will serve as non-voting members of the Executive Committee.
-The President and President-Elect will serve two-year terms.
+The Secretary-Treasurer, Editor(s) of the Journal of the History of Childhood and Youth, and Liaison to H-Net will serve as non-voting members of the Executive Committee.
+The President, President-Elect, and graduate student representative will serve two-year terms.
 At-large members of the Executive Committee will serve four years terms.
-The Secretary-Treasurer and Liaison to H-Net shall serve at the pleasure of the Executive Committee.
+The Secretary-Treasurer, Editor(s) of the Journal of the History of Childhood and Youth, and Liaison to H-Net shall serve at the pleasure of the Executive Committee.
 In the event of an unexpired term, the President in consultation with the Executive Committee is empowered to appoint a member of the society to complete the term.

 Section 3: Elections for President, Vice-President/President Elect, and at-large members of the Executive Committee will be elected in odd numbered years.
-Elections for four positions on the Executive Committee will be held every four years beginning in 2001; elections for the other four positions will be held every four years beginning in 2003.
+Four at-large members will be elected to four-year terms and the graduate student representative will be elected to a two-year term beginning in 2015.
+The other three at-large members will be elected to four-year terms beginning in 2017.
 Elections will be held electronically prior to the biennial conference.
 Six months prior to an election, the President will appoint a Nominating Committee, which will solicit nominations and applications from the general membership.
 The Nominating Committee will select at least one candidate for Vice-President/President Elect and no fewer than one candidate for each at large position on the Executive Committee.
 The names and brief biographies of the candidates will be emailed to members no later than one-month prior to the deadline for voting in the election.
 The nominating committee must ensure that each candidate has agreed to serve if elected.
 New officers will be announced via email.
 Newly elected officers assume their duties at the conference following the election.